Pharmaceutical industry in the United Kingdom: Regulation

 The Medicines and Healthcare Products Regulatory Agency (MHRA) is the UK government agency which is responsible for ensuring that medicines and medical devices work and are acceptably safe.

+The National Institute for Health and Care Excellence (NICE) is an executive non-departmental public body of the Department of Health and Social Care of the United Kingdom.
+It is responsible for judging the cost-effectiveness of medicines and making them available on the NHS through reimbursement, with its judgements informing decisions in Wales and Northern Ireland.
+It also provides a range of clinical guidance to the NHS in England and Wales, which are considered by Northern Ireland.

+The Prescription Medicines Code of Practice Authority (PMCPA) is the self-regulatory body which administers the Association of the British Pharmaceutical Industry (ABPI) Code of Practice for the Pharmaceutical Industry, independently of the ABPI.
+The ABPI Code of Practice for the Pharmaceutical Industry is a self-regulatory code that sets standards for the ethical promotion of prescription medicines and for interactions between pharmaceutical companies and healthcare professionals, decision-makers, patient organisations and the public in the United Kingdom.

+Criticism and discussion

 Global Justice Now and Stop AIDS Campaign published a report claiming patients could not always afford drugs where the public sector had partly funded research to develop those drugs.
 The report claims, "In many cases, the UK taxpayer effectively pays twice for medicines: first through investing in R&D, and then by paying high prices for the resulting medicine once ownership has been transferred to a private company."
 Richard Sullivan of King's College London, said some drug companies price their drugs correctly but others "vastly overprice" their drugs.
 There are calls for government action to discourage overpricing.